 Also, when looking for unique bedding and a comfortable mattress, be sure to thoroughly test them!

 Regular exercise or physical activity is known to promote better sleep.
 However, avoid being active just before bedtime.

 According to researchers from the Department of Neurobiology and Physiology at Northwestern University, the sleep quality of previously sedentary adults improved from poor to good with regular exercise.

 Aerobic exercise at least four times a week for at least 30 minutes is essential for sound sleep.
 The former couch potatoes also reported more vitality, fewer depressive symptoms, and less sleepiness during the day by just being active.

 The way in which you handle stress can considerably affect your sleep.
 Though stress may not be that bad, when it turns into anxiety or worry, it can disrupt your sleep.
 Try to resolve your concerns and worries before going to sleep.
 Jot down what is disturbing you and set it aside for tomorrow.

-The advances in medical device development have made is simple to monitor your health and sleep.
-There are plenty of apps which you can download online to keep a track of your sleep patterns.
+The advances in medical device development have made it simple to monitor your health and sleep.
+There are plenty of apps that you can download online to keep a track of your sleep patterns.

 These devices and apps automatically take note of how much sleep you get each night.
 You can then identify the factors which contribute to your lack of sleep with ease and accordingly change your sleep habits.